patrici0/ecs-code-on-aws/02-CreatingDockerImage/README.md

     $ aws ecr list-images --repository-name=containers-workshop-app --region us-east-1

-Whose output will look like this
+Whose output will look like this:

     {
         "imageIds": [